In Australia there are two ways of obtaining intellectual property (IP) protection for plants:

 Transgenic plants and their seeds

 The parent strains must be fully described and readily available to the public.
-The method of mutagenesis (e.g. chemical or UV radiation) must be disclosed.
+The method of mutagenesis (such as chemical or UV radiation) must be disclosed.

 The parent must be fully described and be readily available to the public.
 The different crosses conducted must be disclosed.